Vaginal birth and Caesarean

 If you have any questions about the recovery after your Caesarean we are here to help.

-You will be offered a postnatal appointment at 6-8 weeks so Anna can review you and discuss your birth and potentially your future births.
+You will be offered a postnatal appointment at 6-8 weeks so the obstetrician can review you and discuss your birth and potentially your future births.

 Vaginal birth after previous C-section?

-In some circumstances you may have required a caesarean for a birth and then wish to achieve a vaginal birth for your subsequent births.
-If this is the case and Anna looked after you in your previous birth, she will have discussed this with you at your postnatal check.
+In some circumstances, you may have required a caesarean for a birth and then wish to achieve a vaginal birth for your subsequent births.
+If this is the case and Anna or Rhys looked after you in your previous birth, they will have discussed this with you at your postnatal check.

-Where Anna has looked after you in your last birth and depending on the circumstances, she will support you in any attempt to have a vaginal birth.
+Where Anna or Rhys have looked after you in your last birth and depending on the circumstances, they will support you in any attempt to have a vaginal birth.

-However there are potential complications and she will only support an attempt if appropriate.
-As always her first priority is the health of your baby and yourself and secondarily aiming to achieve the birth experience you desire.
+However, there are potential complications and they will only support an attempt if appropriate.
+As always their first priority is the health of your baby and yourself and secondarily aiming to achieve the birth experience you desire.